What is Third Party Maintenance?

 Third Party Maintenance providers offer a variety of services including technical support delivered online or over the phone; replacement or repair of server, network, storage or data center hardware; on-site engineering assistance; remote monitoring; operating support; equipment maintenance and more.
 It's also possible to customize these services allowing for flexible options.

 What is the Importance of TPM?

 When you buy server, network, storage or data center hardware, the OEM usually offers a warranty.
 During the warranty period, the OEM is responsible for the maintenance and support of your equipment at no cost to you.
 When that warranty expires, the OEM will offer contract options to continue service until the manufacturer says the equipment is at its EOSL.

-Maintenance and support provided by the manufacturer can be expensive, and those costs will often continue to rise as your equipment gets older—a subtle way of encouraging you to purchase newer versions.
+Maintenance and support from the manufacturer can be expensive, and those costs will often continue to rise as your equipment gets older—a subtle way of encouraging you to purchase newer versions.
 Nearly every piece of hardware will eventually reach an EOSL, when the manufacturer will no longer service the equipmet.
 The high service costs and forced upgrades can be very stressful which is why many turn to third party maintenance.

 Why is third party service and support more affordable, customizable and higher-performing than what OEMs can offer?
 While OEMs are focused on development and sales—they profit when you purchase the newest versions of their hardware, TPM providers are in the business of customer service and therefore are focused on meeting their clients’ needs.